TiaIvonne/sail-simulator/README.md

-# ⛵ Boat Racing Lambda Architecture
+# ⛵ Boat Racing: A Data Engineering project  Lambda Architecture
+Disclaimer: This document has been written by a person (me) not a machine.

-**Simple Parquet-based Lambda Architecture for Real-time Boat Racing Analytics**
+** An implementation of  Lambda Architecture for Real-time Boat Racing Analytics and batch processing using parquet files and Azure **

 ---

+Technical requirements/tools:

+- Python
+- Sql (SQL Server)
+- Bash for scripting
+- Azure ecosystem

 ## 🏗️ **Architecture**